S7lkr/Tic-Tac-Toe/README.md

 ### Description:
-TicTacToe is small JS game where it takes one or two players to play.
+TicTacToe is a small JS game where it takes one or two players to play.
 The goal of the game is to make a row, column or diagonal of the same symbols to win.
-This project's developement started on my JS Front-End studying program in SoftUni at the summer of 2024 as training and improving my knowledge, skills and practice with HTML, CSS, JS and DOM elements. it's now in pre-lapha version but its development continues on.
+This project's developement started on my **JS Front-End studying program** in SoftUni at the summer of 2024 as a training, honing and improving my knowledge, practice and control with HTML, CSS, JS and DOM elements. it's currently in pre-lapha v1.0.0 version but its development continues on.
 I hope you like it :>

 ### Download repo guide: